WordPress Website Not Receiving Inquiry Emails? Post SMTP Plugin Setup Tutorial

 The answer is yes, but this method is not recommended.

-Due to spam issues, many server providers block email ports by default, and you need to apply separately to open them; most importantly, self-built mail systems are unstable, and sent emails are easily intercepted.
+Due to spam issues, many server providers block email ports by default, and you need to apply separately to open them; most importantly, a self-built mail system is unstable, and sent emails are easily intercepted.

 Using SMTP for email delivery has a higher accuracy rate than the server's built-in mail system.